centarro/commerce-docs/docs/v2/developer-guide/customers/profiles.md

 In the [Contact phone example in the Profile configuration documentation](../profiles/#customer-profile-fields), we specified that our custom *contact phone* field should be a *private field*.
 If a profile field is set as private, then only the owner of the profile and administrative users with the *Administer profile entities* (`administer profile`) permission will be able to access the field.

 #### Profile permissions
-The profile module provides some general administraive permissions as well as a set of permissions specific to each profile type.
+The profile module provides some general administrative permissions as well as a set of permissions specific to each profile type.
 On the *Permissions* administrative page, at `/admin/people/permissions`, you'll find profile-related permissions in the *Field UI* and *Profile* sections.

 ***Field UI* permissions**